antonioiuliano2/macros-ship/helps/FairShip.md

 Only the most useful options have been explained here.
 For the complete list of available options please refer to the related scripts.

+No particular cuts are usually done with the respect to the Default FairShip phyisics options.
+However, by default for hit with kinetic energy lower than  `100 MeV` the software will NOT save the MCTrack, to avoid memory consumption.
+If tracks with lower energy need to be studied, this threshold can be lowered in the simulation script.
+FairShip used cuts are shown in gconfig/SetCuts.C.
+Energy thresholds for interactions are usually 1 MeV

 Charm production simulations are done from `macro/run_simScript.py`.
 Example
 syntax:
 `python $FAIRSHIP/macro/run_simScript.py --charm 1 -A charmonly